abcxyz/abc-updater/RELEASING.md

 ## Release guide for team members

-To build and publish a new version of `abc`, including publishing binaries for all supported OSes and architectures, you push a new tag containing the version number, as follows.
+To build and publish a new version of `abc-updater`, including publishing binaries for all supported OSes and architectures, you push a new tag containing the version number, as follows.